Tadhi/FSND-Trivia-API-Project--2/README.md

-# Full Stack Trivia API Project - Udacity
+# Full Stack Developer Project 2 - Trivia API - Udacity

 > This project was completed as part of the course requirements of Udacity's Full Stack Nanodegree certification.